guplem/Dashboard-ReactNodeSQL/README.md

-# Full Stack Dashboard
+# Full Stack Compliance Dashboard

-This project contains a full-stack compliance dashboard that tracks the conformity progress of multiple LLM-based systems and provides detailed evaluation results.
+This project is a full-stack application designed to monitor and track the conformity progress of multiple LLM-based systems, providing detailed evaluation results.
+It combines a React-based frontend, a Node.js/Express API backend, and a MySQL database, all containerized for seamless deployment.

-The frontend utilizes **React** and **React Admin** for the interface, while the backend is powered by **Node.js** with **Express** and **Prisma** ORM for database management. **MySQL** is used as the database to store system evaluation data.
-The entire application is containerized using **Docker** for ease of development and deployment.

 ---

 ## Architecture & Technology Stack

-### 1. **Frontend (React with TS)**
+### 1. **Frontend (React + TypeScript)**

-The dashboard is built using:

-- **React.js**: A JavaScript library for building component-based user interfaces.
+- **React.js**: For building a dynamic and responsive interface.
-- **React Admin**: A framework for quickly building admin applications on top of REST APIs.
+- **React Admin**: Enables rapid development of admin dashboards.
-- **Recharts**: A charting library built on React, used to display progress and evaluation data in the form of pie charts and bar charts.
+- **Recharts**: Used for displaying visual data insights, such as pie and bar charts.

-### 2. **Backend (Node.js/Express with TS)**
+### 2. **Backend (Node.js/Express + TypeScript)**

-The API is built using:

-- **Node.js**: A runtime environment that executes JavaScript on the server-side.
+- **Node.js**: Executes server-side logic.
-- **Express**: A minimalist web application framework for Node.js, used to handle routing and API logic.
+- **Express**: Provides robust routing and API logic.
-- **Prisma**: An ORM (Object-Relational Mapping) tool for interacting with the database, managing migrations, and seeding data.
+- **Prisma ORM**: Handles database interactions, migrations, and schema management.

 ### 3. **Database (MySQL)**

-The database is build with:

-- **MySQL**: A relational database management system to store project and evaluation data.
+- **MySQL**: Stores system and evaluation data.
-- **Prisma**: Prisma ORM is used to interface with MySQL, managing migrations and schema changes.
+- **Prisma**: Ensures efficient and reliable database access and management.

 ### 4. **Containerization (Docker & Docker Compose)**

-The entire project is containerized using:

-- **Docker**: Each service (frontend, and API) is packaged into its own Docker container.
-The database is also containerized, but official MySQL image from Docker Hub is used.
+- **Docker**: Packages the frontend, API, and MySQL database into isolated containers.
-- **Docker Compose**: A tool to define and run multi-container Docker applications.
-It manages the services, networking, and volumes for the project.
+- **Docker Compose**: Manages multi-container applications, networking, and volumes.

-### 5. **Testing**
+### 5. **Testing Tools**

-The API project has been designed with testability in mind, adhering to principles of low coupling and high cohesion, enabling dependency injection and mocking for comprehensive testing.
+> No testing has been coded, but the API project has been designed with testability in mind, adhering to principles of low coupling and high cohesion, enabling dependency injection and mocking for comprehensive testing.

-Although no tests are applied in this specific task, the following tools are available for testing purposes:

-- **Jest**: A testing framework for unit and integration testing.
+- **Jest**: For unit and integration tests.
-- **Testing Library**: A set of utilities for testing React components in a way that simulates real user interactions.
+- **Testing Library**: For simulating real user interactions with React components.

-### 6. **Other Tools**
+### 6. **Code Quality Tools**

-For code quality and formatting:

-- **ESLint**: A linter that identifies potential issues in JavaScript/TypeScript code.
+- **ESLint**: Detects potential issues in the code.
-- **Prettier**: An opinionated code formatter that ensures a consistent style across the codebase.
+- **Prettier**: Ensures consistent formatting across the codebase.

 ---